t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 Compare this to the tRPC example above and you can see some of the advantages of tRPC:

-- Instead of specifying a url for each route, which can become annoying to debug if you move something, your entire router is an object with autocomplete.
+- Instead of specifying a URL for each route, which can become annoying to debug if you move something, your entire router is an object with autocomplete.
 - You don’t need to validate which HTTP method was used.
 - You don’t need to validate that the request query or body contains the correct data in the procedure, because Zod takes care of this.
 - Instead of creating a response, you can throw errors and return a value or object as you would in any other TypeScript function.
-- Calling the procedure on the frontend provides autocompletion and type safety.
+- Calling the procedure on the front-end provides autocompletion and type-safety.

 ## Useful snippets